-The Bank's AFS investment is not actively traded in organised financial markets, and fair value is determined at cost.
+The Bank's AFS investment is not actively traded in an organised financial market, and fair value is determined at cost.

 Accordingly estimates contained herein are not necessarily indicative of the amounts that the Bank could realise in a current market exchange.
 The use of different assumptions and/or estimation methodologies may have a material effect on the estimated fair values.
 Management is not aware of any factors that would significantly affect the estimated fair value amounts.